-Data Analysis;

-Concept Occurrence;

-Collection Coverage

-Collection Convergence

 Introduction

-All scientists and scientific communities recognize the need to document observations and processing clearly and completely to support access, use, understanding and reproducibility of their scientific results.
+All scientists and scientific communities recognize the need to document observations and processing clearly and completely to support discovery, access, use, understanding and reproducibility of their scientific results.
 Many datasets and products are documented using approaches and tools developed by data collectors to support their own analysis and understanding needs.
-This documentation can exist almost any conceivable form, each with associated storage and preservation strategies.
+This documentation can exist in almost any conceivable form, each with associated storage and preservation strategies.
 This custom, often unstructured, approach may work well for independent investigators or in the confines of a laboratory or community, but it makes it difficult for users outside of these small groups to discover, use, and understand the data without consulting with its creators.

 Metadata, in contrast to documentation, provides well‐defined content in structured representations that make it easier to share and discover.
-This makes it possible for users to access and quickly understand many aspects of datasets that they need to answer specific questions, but have not collected or created themselves.
+This makes it possible for users to access and quickly understand many aspects of datasets that they have not collected or created themselves but need to answer specific questions.
 It also makes it possible to integrate information into discovery and analysis tools, and to provide consistent references from the metadata to external documentation.

 Metadata Standards, Concepts, Dialects, and Recommendations

-Scientific communities that recognize the need for metadata typically address that need using one of a couple approaches: they either use a metadata standard proposed by a related community or organization, or they develop one that fits their needs.
+Scientific communities that recognize the need for metadata typically address that need using one of several approaches: they either use a metadata standard proposed by a related community or organization, or they develop a community standard.
 In most cases, they also include a standard representation for the metadata.
 We refer to these representations as metadata dialects.
 These metadata dialects include concept names, definitions and associated structures.
 A concept is a general, dialect-independent term for describing a documentation entity, typically an element or attribute defined in XML.
 Typically, the communities or organizations that develop the standard also develop a set of recommendations for metadata content.
 We refer to these as metadata recommendations.

-using LTER/EML, and FGDC/CSDGM as examples.
-LTER, described below,
+The relationship between dialects and recommendations is illustrated in Figure 1 using LTER/EML, and FGDC/CSDGM as examples.
+LTER uses the EML dialect (D1) and their recommendation, described below, has five levels (R1, R2, R3, R4, R5).
+All the concepts in the recommendation are included in the dialect.
+In some cases, the recommended concepts are required by the XML schema used to implement the dialect, illustrated as special case R6.
+There are many similar examples of metadata dialects and recommendations.

-, like FGDC,there is typically overlap between the dialects (most often for discovery content) and the recommendations, e.g. R2 and R8 in Figure 1.
+When another community, like FGDC, creates a second dialect (D2) with recommendations at two levels (R7, R8), there is typically overlap between the dialects (most often for discovery content) and the recommendations, e.g. R2 and R8 in Figure 1.

 Figure 1.
 Metadata dialects and recommendations.